March 6, 2025

 Blood Tests.
 We use the Specific Canine Pancreatic Lipase test to identify pancreatic markers and enzymes.
 Additionally, there will be other blood tests to assess your dog’s overall condition.

-abdominal issues.
+Imaging.
+Ultrasounds and X-rays will be used to rule out any blockages, tumors, or other abdominal issues.
 In some cases, they can lend a hand in diagnosing acute cases of pancreatitis in dogs.

 How is Pancreatitis in Dogs Treated?

-Here are the methods we take:
+Here are the methods we use:

 Intravenous Fluids.
 Pancreatitis can cause significant fluid loss through vomiting and diarrhea, which will lead to dehydration and electrolyte imbalances.
 IV fluids help restore hydration, maintain blood circulation, and support overall organ function.